hybridgroup/gobot/platforms/joystick/README.md

 $ sudo apt-get install libsdl2-2.0-0
 ```

-Now you can install `gobot-joystick` with
+Now you can install the package with
 ```
-$ go get github.com/hybridgroup/gobot-joystick
+go get github.com/hybridgroup/gobot && go install github.com/hybridgroup/platforms/joystick
 ```

 ## Usage

 Controller configurations are stored in JSON format.
 Here's an example configuration file for the Dualshock 3 controller